 - Add the garlic powder, pepper, salt, coconut aminos, fish sauce and honey and stir well.

-- If using pre-cooked frozen shrimp, add them now and put a lid on the pan to help them heat up.
+- If shrimp are frozen, add them now and put a lid on the pan.

-- If using defrosted pre-cooked shrimp, wait an additional 2 minutes.
+- If using defrosted pre-cooked shrimp, wait an additional 2 minutes and then add.

 - Continue cooking until shrimp are hot and vegetables are all tender.